jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Well, that particular kind of mucus is there to get rid of the proteins that have passed into the blood and the guts.
 So that's bad.
 Now, the mucus that would be produced normally just to get rid of brain toxicity, it would be half as much if you were to eat it room temperature.

-Q: What if you're in a hurry because [unintelligible], just some hot water?
+Q: What if you're in a hurry?
+Can you put the milk in some hot water?

 A: Warm it.
 See what happens is the cold milk goes into the stomach, the stomach contracts.
 When the stomach contracts, it does not produce hydrochloric acid in the duodenum.
 So then the proteins don't get digested and the sugars aren't set free, so you get undigested sugars and proteins that go right into the blood.
 When it's warm, it's different.